-The S-PCP or S-AP of a decentralized PCP or AP cluster detects the presence of the S-PCP or S-AP of another decentralized PCP or AP cluster through receiving a DMG Beacon frame on either a 2.16 GHz channel or a 1.08 GHz channel with the DBC Present field set to 1 or receiving a Probe Response frame including the Extended Cluster Report element on a 2.16 GHz channel, it should become a member PCP or AP of the other cluster on the corresponding channel according to the procedures described in 9.34a.2 if the value of its Channel Splitting subfield, Adjacent Channel Occupancy subfield, Clustering Status subfield and the Synchronizing PCP or AP MAC Address subfield in Dynamic Bandwidth Control element is higher than that of the other S-PCP or S-AP.
+The S-PCP or S-AP of a decentralized PCP or AP cluster detects the presence of the S-PCP or S-AP of another decentralized PCP or AP cluster through receiving a DMG Beacon frame on either a 2.16 GHz channel or a 1.08 GHz channel or receiving a Probe Response frame including the Extended Cluster Report element on a 2.16 GHz channel with the DBC Present field equal to 1 and the Channel Splitting subfield equal to 1, it should become a member PCP or AP of the other cluster on the corresponding channel according to the procedures described in 9.34a.2 if the value of its Adjacent Channel Occupancy subfield, Clustering Status subfield and the Synchronizing PCP/ AP MAC Address subfield in Dynamic Bandwidth Control element is higher than that of the other S-PCP or S-AP.

+The S-PCP or S-AP of a decentralized PCP or AP cluster detects the presence of the S-PCP or S-AP of another decentralized PCP or AP cluster through receiving a DMG Beacon frame on either a 2.16 GHz channel or a 1.08 GHz channel or receiving a Probe Response frame including the Extended Cluster Report element on a 2.16 GHz channel with the DBC Present field equal to 1 and the Channel Splitting subfield equal to 0, it should become a member PCP or AP of the other cluster on the corresponding channel according to the procedures described in 9.34a.2 if the value of its Channel Splitting subfield is equal to 1 or the value of its Channel Splitting subfield is equal to 0, but the MAC Address is higher than that of the other S-PCP or S-AP.

 The S-PCP or S-AP of a decentralized PCP or AP cluster detects the presence of the DMG S-PCP or S-AP of another decentralized PCP or AP cluster through receiving a DMG Beacon frame on a 2.16 GHz channel with the DBC Present field set to 0, it should become a member PCP or AP of the other cluster on this 2.16 GHz channel according to the procedures described in 9.34.2 if its MAC address is higher than that of the other DMG S-PCP or S-AP.

 If the S-PCP or S-AP operating on a 1.08 GHz channel detects the presence of the S-PCP or S-AP of another decentralized PCP or AP cluster starting on the 2.16 GHz common channel and intends to become a member PCP or member AP of the other cluster, it may transmit DMG Beacon frame containing the Cluster Switch Announcement element to its member APs or member PCPs before it switches to the 2.16 GHz common channel.
-After that, the S-PCP or S-AP may continue transmitting DMG Beacon frames on the 1.08GHz channel within a time period of (aMinBTIPeriod + 2) × aMaxBIDuration to maintain the time reference for the cluster.
-It shall monitor the 1.08GHz channel for DMG Beacon frames within the next aMinChannelTime.
+After that, the S-PCP or S-AP may continue transmitting DMG Beacon frames on the 1.08GHz channel within a time period of (aMinBTIPeriod × BI + aMinChannelTime) to maintain the time reference for the cluster, where BI equals to Reported BI Duration field in the Cluster Switch Announcement element.
+And then it shall monitor the 1.08GHz channel for DMG Beacon frames within the next time interval of (aMinChannelTime + SBBI) , where SBBI is its beacon interval on the 1.08GHz channel.